ticketmaster-api/sdk-javascript/README.md

 Currently supports the following endpoints:

- - Discovery API
+### Discovery API
 - v1
   - Attraction
+    - all
-       - Find
+    - find
   - Category
+    - all
-       - Find
+    - find
   - Event
+    - all
-       - All
+    - find
-       - Find
+    - findImages
   - Venue
+    - all
-       - Find
+    - find
 - v2
   - Attraction
+    - all
+    - find
+  - Classification
+    - all
-       - Find
+    - find
   - Event
+    - all
-       - All
+    - find
-       - Find
+    - findImages
   - Venue
+    - all {page, size, sort}
-       - Find
+    - find

-The goal is to implement all endpoints available @ http://developer.ticketmaster.com/.
+Our goal is to implement [all available endpoints](http://developer.ticketmaster.com/).
-Pull Requests gladly accepted!
+Pull Requests are gladly accepted!

 ## Contact Us